 What is matrescence?
 How to manage it?

-When do you become a mother?
+When do we become mothers?

+The term "matrescence" was coined in the 1970s by American anthropologist Dana Raphael.
 Matrescence is characterized by the "birth of a mother", i.e. the moment when a woman feels she has become a mother.
-It's a delicate moment, which can provoke a number of emotions: sadness, doubt, depression due to hormonal changes, but also because of the psychological change involved in becoming a mother.
+It's a delicate moment, which can provoke several emotions: sadness, doubt, depression due to hormonal changes, but also because of the psychological change involved in becoming a mother.
 It's a transitional period when many emotions come together, sometimes leading to doubts about the child's birth and desire.
 It can be a difficult time.
 However, we'd like to remind you that it's perfectly normal to have doubts, and that this doesn't mean you don't love your child.

 It's just as important to add that, contrary to what you may read or hear, a child's love isn't immediate and can take time to manifest itself.
 There's no need to feel guilty.
 Motherhood is a stage in the life of a young mother, and each one experiences it differently.

-Being a parent is "quite simply" lthe story of an encounter.
+"The desire to have a child: so many inner questions.
+Being a parent sounds like quite an adventure...
+Being a parent is "quite simply" the story of an encounter.
 An intimate encounter with oneself, through the eyes of my child, this being to whom I give life and who gives me the gift of discovering myself.

 Sometimes, the conditions seem right.
 My partner is there, very present in my life, I finally feel professionally stable and it's just the right time.
 It's also the time when we're building our cosy nest, for this new family.
 It's all happening at the same time, and sometimes it's a bit overwhelming in my head, but what a joy it is to see our couple turn into a family and to see our love grow through this desire for a child.

-And then, for others, it's a bit of a surprise, or all the rational criteria don't seem to be present in my existence and yet, it's now that I feel called to this great adventure.
+And then, for others, it's a bit of a surprise, or else all the rational criteria don't seem to be present in my existence and yet, it's now that I feel called to this great adventure.

 Back to blog